 According to the 2017 Power Africa Report, the initiative has overseen the financial closure of 80 separate power transactions valued at $14.5 billion, which will generate some 7,200 MW once operational.
 Power Africa is now among the largest public-private partnerships for development in history, creating export opportunities for US firm currently valued in excess of $500 million.

-Critics had earlier complained that the Power Africa initiative had reached its halfway stage without making any significant progress on its pledge to double access to electricity in an initial six partner countries in sub-Saharan Africa – Ethiopia, Ghana, Kenya, Liberia, Nigeria and Tanzania – while some of those critics had openly mocked the programme for adding less than 400 MW to the region’s woefully inadequate generating capacity.
+Critics had earlier complained that the Power Africa initiative had reached its halfway stage without making any significant progress on its pledge to double access of electricity to initially six partner countries in sub-Saharan Africa – Ethiopia, Ghana, Kenya, Liberia, Nigeria and Tanzania – Some of those critics had openly mocked the programme for adding less than 400 MW to the region’s woefully inadequate generating capacity.

 Power Africa had admittedly got off to a very slow start.
 Twelve US government departments and agencies – led by the US Agency for International Development (USAID) – working with US embassy teams, host governments and private sector partners, spent much of the first two years identifying project priorities, and addressing policy, legal and regulatory constraints that had inhibited private sector investment into the African energy sector for decades.

 While such laborious and painstaking work was essential to ensure that Power Africa was built on solid foundations, it nonetheless helped to foster the appearance that little or no progress was being made.
 Moreover, of the $5 billion pledged by the US Export-Import Bank towards the initiative in loans, guarantees and insurance, only $132 million had been allocated before the bank’s charter expired in June 2015.